jwei8/Fly-Simple-Logbook/README.md

 - As a user, I want to be able to save my new entries to the logbook record.
 - As a user, I want to be able to load my saved entries when starting the application.

-## Phase Four Task Two
--I chose to make my LogbookEntry class robust.
-It will throw an exception if one of the required fields is left blank.

-## Phase Four Task Three
-- I can improve the design of my program by creating an Interface that specifies the behavior of creating a new log entry.
-There are some semantic coupling in my program right now, where the GUI relies on the LogBook Entry class to implement the methods related to create a new log entry.
-Using an Interface can reduce the coupling in my program.
-- The AddEntryGUI has access to my model package to make use of methods for storing information and display them.
-It has two responsibilities at the moment.
-This introduces semantic coupling in my program and decreases the cohesiveness of my program.
-I can create a new class in my GUI package that intakes information and transfer it to another class where it is responsible for displaying the panel only.
-This will make my program more cohesive and reduce coupling.